 In fact, though, there was one other characteristic that affected my success during that phase of my career.
 Imagine how many people I had to influence and convince along the way… from scientists to politicians to engineers and marketeers… Yes, the ability to influence and perhaps lead others was also a key asset.
 At the time, no doubt, I thought it was simply because my arguments made logical sense.
 My statements stacked up.
 I was honest and forthright.

 But in retrospect, I now realize that, while these attributes were all helpful, they were not the reason that people came along on the journey.
 The reason was an emotional one: they believed in my sincerity.
-They saw me smiling from the eyes.

 This is also a principle that we practice and teach at the Barrett Group.
 We cannot make our clients be sincere.
 The client needs to achieve this on his or her own.
 But we can help them send sincere signals during a telephone conversation, a video or face-to-face interview, and even in the resumes and LinkedIn profiles they utilize to tell their stories.